Routine patient assessments are essential competencies for respiratory therapists and medical professionals, predominantly focused on adult patients.

 20. The respiratory therapist has evaluated a neonate’s oxygenation status to be as follows: PaO2, 40 mm Hg, and SpO2 (oxygen saturation as determined by pulse oximetry), 80%.
 What should the therapist do at this time?

 An FiO2 sufficient to raise the SpO2 to 90% needs to be given.

 21. A respiratory therapist notices that an infant presents with irregular areas of dusky skin alternating with areas of pale skin.
 On the basis of this observation, which of the following conditions should the therapist anticipate this patient is having?

-22. While percussing the thorax of a child during a physical examination, the therapist hears a dull percussion note over the child’s right lung.
+22. While percussing the thorax of a child during a physical examination, the respiratory therapist hears a dull percussion note over the child’s right lung.
 Which of the following conditions WOULD NOT cause this physical finding?

 23. When is surfactant developed?

-It is developed 34 weeks in gestation.
+It is developed at 34 weeks in gestation.

 24. What happens if there is not enough surfactant?